joaostack/SimpleMalObfuscator/README.md

 dotnet publish
 ```

-And go to "bin" and Release" folder.
+And go to "bin" and "Release" folder.